strawberryjellyfish/jellyfish-counter/readme.txt

 You can have as many counters as you wish, all can have individual settings for totals and appearance.

-The counters are created via css and require no external graphics files.
+The counters are created via css and javascript and require no external graphics files.

 Demo